-- 2.1 A centralised marketing budget has proven successful.
-As such, the GLA intends to continue this way of working, given it is also best practice in government.
-Objectives and benefits of the centralised marketing budget include: - strategic annual planning, and a coordinated and holistic view of how the GLA communicates to Londoners - full accountability and transparency over spend on marketing communications, digital communications and engagement campaigns - better value for money for Londoners for example, visibility of annual budgets has helped to achieve cost savings - more efficient and effective use of the GLA's gifted 'on-system' inventory from TfL - more concise budget control, enabling the GLA's Marketing and Digital Communications teams to work with an agile approach, and to respond quickly to external factors and changing priorities - greater efficiency within the finance and procurement processes.
+- 2.1.
+Objectives and benefits of the centralised marketing budget include: - strategic annual planning, and a coordinated and holistic view of how the GLA communicates to Londoners - full accountability and transparency over spend on marketing communications, digital communications and engagement campaigns - better value for money for Londoners for example, visibility of annual budgets has helped to achieve cost savings - more efficient and effective use of the GLA's gifted 'on-system' inventory from TfL - more concise budget control, enabling the GLA's Marketing and Digital Communications teams to work with an agile approach, and to respond guickly to external factors and changing priorities - greater efficiency within the finance and procurement processes.